 'Who Will Greet You at Home' by Lesley Nneka Arimah

-Speaking of babies, "Choking Victim" is a short story all about the loneliness and boredom and bottomless terror that come with being the stay at home mother of an infant.
+"Choking Victim" is a short story all about the loneliness and boredom and bottomless terror that come with being the stay at home mother of an infant.
 Even if you don't have a little helpless baby of your own, "Choking Victim" is still a decidedly creepy look at responsibility and fear.
+Click here to buy.